Marie-Christine Williams was a 14-year-old girl living in her father’s house in Kigali, Rwanda, on that day in 1994 when the Rwandan genocide began.

 Marie-Christine Williams author, motivational speaker, and survivor of the Rwandan Genocide.
 She shares her story and how she uses her life experiences to inspire others.

-Part two of the the interview with author, speaker and survivor Marie-Christine Williams.
+Part two of the interview with author, speaker and survivor Marie-Christine Williams.

-Sherry Farmer Interviews Marie Christine Williams on Morning Blend St Louis
+Sherry Farmer interviews Marie-Christine Williams on Morning Blend St. Lous.

 Listen and learn as Marie-Christine Williams, one of the greatest survivors, shares her story of not only overcoming horrific genocide but flourishing and encouraging every person that crosses her path.

-On 100 days, an estimated 800,000 Rwandans were slaughtered—many by a friend or a neighbor—as the rest of the world sat watching.
+In 100 days, an estimated 800,000 Rwandans were slaughtered—many by a friend or a neighbor—as the rest of the world sat watching.
 Marie-Christine Williams, a Rwandan, French, and Romanian 14-year-old, didn’t have that luxury.
 With her family gone and her home burned, she ran, on her own for months, hiding in the forest when she had to.
-Read More